kasterism/astertower/README.md

 ![architecture](docs/img/astertower.png)

 The Astertower control plane must ensure that all required microservices are in place before starting the workflow engine Astermule.
 So the Astertower controller creates the Deployment instance and Service corresponding to the workflow node in Kubernetes each time it creates an Astro workflow resource.
 And add the Owner Reference to it so that Kubernetes can implement garbage collection after the workflow is deleted.

+## Getting Started
+The astertower project relies on the Kubernetes cluster.
+For details, see [astertower-tutorial](https://github.com/kasterism/astertower/blob/main/docs/img/astertower-tutorial.md).